SeanKilleen/seankilleen.github.io/_posts/2016-12-27-now-running-on-cloudflare.md

 ## What I'm Getting Out of This

 This site is already run on [Github Pages](https://pages.github.com/) using Jekyll.
-So, I get a pretty fast site generated automatically and served via Github Pages, from my markdown content, which runs on Github's own infrastructure.
+So, I get a pretty fast site generated automatically and served via Github Pages, from my markdown content, which runs on GitHub's own infrastructure.
 That's already bullet-proof.

 So, why introduce this extra component?